IBS Sufferers – Don’t say you are ‘fine’ when you’re not – and here’s why!

 You shouldn’t say you're fine when you’re not, it rarely helps!

-This self-sabotaging is something I have witnessed almost daily in my 26 years of working with IBS sufferers.
+This self-sabotaging is something I have witnessed almost daily in my 28 years of working with IBS sufferers.
 And you’re not the only ones, people with anxiety, excessive stress, insomnia, pain and a whole raft of other conditions say the same or similar words.
-‘I’m great’, ‘Top One’, ‘Tickety-boo’, ‘I’m good’ and others besides are often stated, but you and they know deep down, or closer the surface that you are not ‘fine’, ‘great’, ‘chipper’, ‘tickety-boo’, your hanging on by your fingernails, summoning all the internal energy you can, just to get through the day.
+‘I’m great’, ‘Top One’, ‘Tickety-boo’, ‘I’m good’ and others besides are often stated, but you and they know deep down, or closer the surface that you are not ‘fine’, ‘great’, ‘chipper’, ‘tickety-boo’.You are hanging on by your fingernails, summoning all the internal energy you can, just to get through the day.

 Well, it’s time to get honest with yourself and with others.
 So what words can you use to be honest, to yourself and to others?

-In fact, you only need two words – and depending on if you feel up to it, able to utter more – a maximum of four words is all that’s needed!
+In fact, you only need two words – and depending on if you feel up to it, able to utter more – a maximum of four words is all that are needed!

-You may or may not know, that the mind and body are inseparably linked, because every thought you have has a physical effect on your body, and every physical response has an effect on your mind.
+You may or may not know, that the mind and body are inseparably linked, because of this, every thought you have has a physical effect on your body, and every physical response has an effect on your mind.
 They never stop speaking to each other – ever!

 You may have come across phrases such as ‘the mind-body connection’, IBS sufferers will have heard the phrase ‘brain-gut axis’.
 These statements often used by health professionals recognize the close connection and interaction between the mind and body.

 When you think of someone you love you may get warm fuzzy feelings.
 When you think of someone who is less likeable, you experience a different set of feelings.
 But those feelings are a result of thoughts even if the person you love, or dislike are nowhere near you.

 When you are stressed or anxious you will experience the emotional impact of those emotions also within your body, often likely to be in your gut, making the IBS symptoms worse.